speedrunning/halalruns/README.rst

 -----

 Halalruns is a library for interfacing with the `speedrun.com <https://www.speedrun.com>`_ API.
-For more information about the API, check out the official (and outdated) API documentation of their `GitHub page <https://www.github.com/speedruncomorg/api>`_.
+For more information about the API, check out the official (and outdated) API documentation on their `GitHub page <https://www.github.com/speedruncomorg/api>`_.
 The aim of Halalruns is to leverage golangs easy to use concurrency to create a library that is both fast and easy to use.